hallie304/comparative-opinion-mining/README.md

-# VLSP23-Comparative-Opinion-Mining-from-Vietnamese-Product-Reviews
+# VLSP 2023: Comparative Opinion Mining from Vietnamese Product Reviews
-Finetune multiple pre-trained Transformer-based models to solve challenge on Comparative Opinion Mining from Vietnamese Product Reviews in VLSP2023 shared task.
+Finetune multiple pre-trained Transformer-based models to solve the challenge of Comparative Opinion Mining from Vietnamese Product Reviews in the VLSP2023 shared task.